home-assistant/home-assistant.io/source/_integrations/braviatv.markdown

 ## Remote

-The {% term integration %} supports `remote` platform.
+The {% term integration %} supports `remote` {% term platform %}.
 It allows you to send remote control commands to your TV with the `remote.send_command` service.

 The commands that can be sent to the TV depends on the model of your TV.
 To display a list of supported commands for your TV, call the {% term service %} `remote.send_command` with non-valid command (e.g. `Test`).
 A list of available commands will be displayed in [Home Assistant System Logs](https://my.home-assistant.io/redirect/logs).